bjorn-goriatcheff/101_Object_Classification/README.md

 -> Clone 101_Object_Classification repo
 -> Download the dataset from Caltech Website
--> Extract in working forlder
+-> Extract dataset in working forlder

--> Use "resizeme.py" python script to resize and rename images for NN training
+-> Use "resizeme.py" python script to automatically resize and rename images for NN training.
+70% of the dataset is used for training and 30% for validation.
+The dataset is automatically splitted using the script "resizeme.py"

+The samples are now organized regarding the following structure:
+Train/SUBFOLDER_0/CLASS0_IMG1.jpg
+Train/SUBFOLDER_0/CLASS0_IMG2.jpg
+...
+Validate/SUBFOLDER_101/CLASS101_IMG15.jpg

 2) Training

 -> Launch train.py
+-> Use "tensorboard --logdir=logs" to monitor training in your favorite browser

 3) Testing

 -> Launch predict.py
+-> Monitor accuracy regarding unknown examples